-In order for management remuneration to operate as a healthy incentive for sustainable growth, the proportion linked to mid- to long-term results and the balance of cash and stock should be set appropriately.
+The compensation committee should design management remuneration systems such that they operate as a healthy incentive to generate sustainable growth, and determine actual remuneration amounts appropriately through objective and transparent procedures.
+The proportion of management remuneration linked to mid- to long-term results and the balance of cash and stock should be set appropriately.

-Remuneration for management is comprised of a fixed monthly payment, an annual performance-based bonus payment, and a Performance Share Unit Plan, which is linked to mid-term performance goals.
-The appropriate allocation of such remuneration is designed and determined by the Compensation Committee.
+Remuneration for management is comprised of a fixed monthly payment, an annual performance-based bonus payment, and a Performance Share Unit Plan in which additional compensation in the form of stock is tied to the degree of achievement of mid-term performance goals and which is designed to provide management with an incentive to improve the long-term value of the Company.
+The design of the compensation system and specific remuneration amounts are deliberated and determined by the Compensation Committee, which is composed solely of independent directors, based upon consideration of executive compensation survey and other data.